 All you wanted was a few drinks and an early turn-in.
 Think again.
-Two friends led to four friends, and then those friends called their friends, and the group is somehow running 12 deep now.
+Two friends led to four friends, and then those friends called their friends, and the group is now running 12 deep.
 Finding a bar that can fit everyone and make them all happy is easier said than done - but it can be accomplished.
-Whether you’re trying to plan your birthday party, or an after-work bonding event, or you’re just dealing with a randomly huge group, we tracked down the 24 best spots to make your night as smooth as possible.
+Whether you’re trying to plan your birthday party, an after-work bonding event, or you’re just dealing with a randomly huge group, we tracked down the 19 best spots to make your night as smooth as possible.

 After a long day of laying out at Hermosa Beach, you and your friends are looking for some liquid encouragement to get you through the night.
 Hermosa has no lack of bars, but the newest one, Tower 12, is already one of the best.
 Located directly on the pier, Tower 12 has the requisite beach decor and laid-back atmosphere, but with enough space for the whole group to roll into and find a corner to take over.
 FYI: this place gets rowdy on the weekends.